progapandist/stripeek/README.md

 ### Release process

-Releases are fully automated via [goreleaser](https://goreleaser.com) and GitHub Actions.
-Pushing a semver tag to `main` triggers a build for all platforms, a GitHub release with attached archives and checksums, and an update to the Homebrew formula in `progapandist/homebrew-tap`.
+Releases are automated via [goreleaser](https://goreleaser.com) and GitHub Actions.
+Pushing a semver tag to `main` triggers a build for all platforms and a GitHub release with attached archives and checksums.

 **Versioning:** this project uses [Semantic Versioning](https://semver.org).
 While the major version is `0`, minor bumps (`v0.2.0`, `v0.3.0`) signal new features and patch bumps (`v0.1.1`) signal bug fixes.
 There are no compatibility guarantees before `v1.0.0`.